Juiz de Fora: Location

+Hydrography

+The municipality of Juiz de Fora is located in the Middle Paraibuna Basin, part of the Paraíba do Sul River basin, and its urban perimeter is drained by 156 sub-basins of various sizes.
+The main rivers that flow through the municipality are the Paraibuna, its tributaries the Cágado and Peixe Rivers, and the Monte Verde and Grão-Mogol rivers, tributaries of the Peixe River.
+The Paraibuna River receives the untreated discharge of domestic sewage and industrial effluents produced in the city.

+The Middle Paraibuna Basin has tributaries with relatively steep longitudinal profiles, which flow into the main river at a somewhat low gradient.
+The Paraibuna River has a fairly variable average slope throughout its course, with a moderate slope of approximately 1.0 m/km in the urban area of Juiz de Fora.
+The latest straightening of approximately 30 km, in the Industrial District I region, was designed to accommodate the regulating function of the recently completed Chapéu D'Uvas Dam.
+The dam was built to mitigate flooding and increase the city's water supply potential.

 Climate

 Although lying within tropical latitudes the climate is relatively mild.
 The altitude of 700 to 900 m makes the weather usually cooler and rainier than the lower surrounding areas.

 Under the Köppen climate classification Juiz de Fora's climate is classified as a humid subtropical climate with two distinct seasons, one hotter and rainier (October to April) and one cooler and drier (May to September).
 The average annual temperature is around 19 C with an average high of 24 C and an average low of 15 C. It is very humid with average humidity of 80%.
 The annual rainfall varies between 1300 and 1500 mm.

 Economy

 Juiz de Fora is the third most important industrial center in the state of Minas Gerais, despite being the fourth largest in terms of population.
 It was once the state's largest city, a position which was held up until the beginning of the 20th century (it held the second position until the 1980s).
 There are important steel mills and automotive factories (Mercedes-Benz being the most famous) in the city, along with several textile factories.

 The city is also an important trade center with a considerable area of influence, being considered the capital of the Zona da Mata region of the state.
 It has four big shopping malls, several hyper-marts and many smaller shops.